-I also never got rid of any of this clothing.
+I never got rid of any of this clothing.
 Once one girl grew out of something it went on to be stored for the next little girl.

 I was drowning in little girl clothes.
 Overflowing closets, bins under our beds, in our garage, in my parents’ garage.

 At some point, I realized the absurdity of having this much stuff.
 The care and maintenance was taking over my life.
-You can only organize a huge hoard so many times before realizing you cannot fool yourself into thinking organizing will bring the chaos into order.
+You can only organize a hoard so many times before realizing you cannot fool yourself into thinking organizing will bring the chaos into order.

 If we are being honest, as much as I knew I needed to do it, the idea of doing it was overwhelming.

-Then, by chance, I watched a movie which made me rethink my entire philosophy on clothing.
+Then, by chance, I watched a movie that made me rethink my entire philosophy on clothing.
 It was about the way our fast fashion industry works.
 Its called The True Cost.
 If you have never watched it I’m straight-up begging you to make a point to see it.
 Netflix had it for a while but you can get it here on Amazon too.